jvincent42/pikAPI/README.md

 # pikAPI
-fast pokemon api, based on veekun's database
+fast pokemon api, based on [veekun's](https://github.com/veekun/pokedex) database
+> you need to build the database with veekun's pokedex